nchaloult/codenames/README.md

 ### Server

 The server is "containerized," so you may deploy it through whichever cloud service provider that you're comfortable with, pretty much.
-I've chosen Heroku because of it's great free-tier plan.
+I've chosen Heroku because of its great free-tier plan.

 If you'd like, you may test out how your changes to the server behave in a production environment by running: